-- (1) Current ratio computed as current assets divided by current liabilities - (2) Debt-to-equity ratio computed as interest bearing loans and borrowings divided by stockholders' equity. - (3) Asset-to-equity ratio measures the financial leverage and long term solvency.
-It shows how much of the assets are owned by the company.
-It is computed as total assets divided by stockholders' equity. - (4) Return on assets is calculated by dividing net income for the period on an annualized basis by average total assets (beginning plus end of the period divided by two). - (5) Return on equity is calculated by dividing net income for the period on an annualized basis by average total equity (beginning plus end of the period divided by two). - (6) EBIT is calculated as net income after adding back interest expense and provision for income tax.
-EBITDA is calculated as net income after adding back interest expense, depreciation and amortization and provision for income tax. - (7) Net debt is calculated as total debt less cash and cash equivalents as of the end of the period. - (8) Gross profit from real estate sales margin is calculated as the sum of real estate sales and accretion of unamortized discount (which we record under interest and other income), less the cost of real estate sales, as a percentage of the sum of real estate sales and accretion of unamortized discount, for the period. - (9) Net margin is calculated as net income as a percentage of revenue for the period. - (10) Net debt-to-equity ratio is calculated as net debt divided by total equity as of the end of the period. - (11) Debt-to-EBITDA ratio is calculated as total debt as of the end of the period divided by EBITDA for the period calculated on an annualized basis. - (12) Net debt to EBITDA ratio is calculated as net debt as of the end of the period divided by EBITDA for the period calculated on an annualized basis.
+- (1) Return on assets is calculated by dividing net income for the period by average total assets (beginning plus end of the period divided by two). - (2) Return on equity is calculated by dividing net income for the period by average total equity (beginning plus end of the period divided by two). - (3) EBIT is calculated as net income after adding back interest expense and provision for income tax.
+EBITDA is calculated as net income after adding back interest expense, depreciation and amortization and provision for income tax - (4) Net debt is calculated as total debt less cash and cash equivalents as of the end of the period. - (5) Gross profit from real estate sales margin is calculated as the sum of real estate sales and accretion of unamortized discount (which we record under interest and other income), less the cost of real estate sales, as a percentage of the sum of real estate sales and accretion of unamortized discount, for the period.
+We believe that including accretion of unamortized discount in this calculation is a useful measure of the profitability of our real estate operations because such unamortized discount forms part of the original contract price of the sales contracts. - (6) Net margin is calculated as net income as a percentage of revenue for the period. - (7) Net debt-to-equity ratio is calculated as net debt divided by total equity as of the end of the period. - (8) Debt-to-EBITDA ratio is calculated as total debt as of the end of the period divided by EBITDA for the period calculated on an annualized basis. - (9) Net debt to EBITDA ratio is calculated as net debt as of the end of the period divided by EBITDA for the period calculated on an annualized basis. - (10) This ratio is obtained by dividing the Current Assets of the Group by its Current liabilities.
+This ratio is used as a test of the Group's liquidity.

-MANAGEMENT DISCUSSION AND ANALYSIS OF FINANCIAL CONDITION AND RESULTS OF OPERTAIONS
+MANAGEMENT DISCUSSION AND ANALYSIS OF FINANCIAL CONDITION AND RESULTS OF OPERATIONS

-Results of operations covering 3rd Quarter of 2012 vs 3rd Quarter of 2011
+Results of operations covering 1st Quarter of 2013 vs 1st Quarter of 2012